 Q: I live outside of your parish.
 Can my child still be baptised here?

 A: Although it is usual to have your child baptised in your local church there are often very good reasons why you may want the service at another church.
 It may be that you worship regularly with us, or that you were married here, or that you have only just moved away.
-Whatever the reason do contact Beverley and she will help as much as she can.
+Whatever the reason do contact us.

 If you do arrange a baptism outside of your own Parish you will need to get a letter of consent from your local vicar as a matter of courtesy.